-The room was large and stifling, and, though it was already four o'clock, opening the windows admitted only a gust of hot shrubbery from the Park.
-Daisy went to the mirror and stood with her back to us, fixing her hair.

-'It's a swell suite,' whispered Jordan respectfully, and everyone laughed.

-'Open another window,' commanded Daisy, without turning around.
+The room was large and stifling, and opening the windows admitted only a gust of hot shrubbery from the Park.
+Daisy went to the mirror and stood with her back to us fixing her hair.
+"It's a swell suite," whispered Jordan respectfully, and everyone laughed.
+Our secondary preoccupation was with the conviction that this was all very funny.
+"Open another window," commanded Daisy, without turning around.